yukirang/Fanusic/README.md

 # Fanusic

-This is a MERN statck based Social platform for fans and music lovers.
+This is a MERN statck based social platform for fans and music lovers.
 Integrated with the [Spotify Web APIs](https://developer.spotify.com/documentation/web-api/)

 ## description

 Users are able to

-- costomize their profiles
+- customize their profiles
 - add their favorite artists
 - explore and connect to other music lovers
 - get their personalized album recommendations(with profile created)